 • Saved By Nature

 We’re working with Santa Clara Valley Open Space Authority to take the kids on day hikes at Coyote Valley Open Space Preserve.
 They live in the district, it’s important that they make informed decisions in the future.
-Additionally, we want to introduce them to nature, their nearest open space, careers available in parks, and hobbies like hiking, fishing, camping and more.
+We want to introduce them to nature, their nearest open space, careers available in parks, and hobbies like hiking, fishing, camping and more.

-Growing up on the other side of the train tracks, literally, Richard was introduced to the Boys & Girls Club at the age of 10 years old by his mom, who worked in the Davis Jr. High cafeteria where the first South Side Boys and Girls Club was launched out of.
+Growing up on the other side of the train tracks, literally, Richard was introduced to the Boys & Girls Club at the age of 10 years old by his mom/.
+She worked in the Davis Jr. High cafeteria where the first South Side Boys and Girls Club was launched out of.
 With little to nothing Unit Director Fred McCasland, who transferred from the East Side, provided an extremely fun and safe environment for the neighborhood kids.
-At times, he would chase away riff raff that would try to hang around the club and be a negative influence on the 5 – 18-year olds that attended.
+At times he would chase away riff raff that would try to hang around the club and be a negative influence on the 5 – 18-year olds that attended.

 Richard remembers running to the club he was so excited about the activities.
 Under the guidance of Fred, Richard played flag football, softball, basketball and became a champion ping-pong player.
 During Christmas, Fred would load up a couple vans and take the kids to a dinner and to get gifts from Santa.
 In the summer of 1989 Richard got to attend a life-changing camping trip at Yosemite - San Jose Family Camp.
 He would vow to take his own family there one day.

 Once Richard was in eighth grade, he became influenced by peers at school, in his neighborhood, and even by family.
 Fred, who grew up on the Eastside of San Jose was no stranger to the street life.
-He pulled Richard aside and told him that the people he’s started to hang out with would eventually get him into trouble and to continue to regularly come to the club.
-Little by little Richard would stop going to the club and sooner than later Fred’s wisdom would become a reality.
+He pulled Richard aside and told him that the people he’s starting to hang with would eventually get him into trouble and to continue to regularly come to the club.
+Little by little, Richard would stop going to the club and sooner than later Fred’s wisdom would become a reality.